Sadiqi Beg: Writing

 Sadiqi's native language was Chaghatai, however he was proficient in two additional Turkish literary languages.
 The Majma’ al-khavass (Lives of Artists) is considered one of his most important written works, and it provides biographical sketches of some of the era's leading poets, artists and connoisseurs.
 This work was inspired by Turkish poets Ali-Shir Nava’i, Baki, and Fuzuli, and it includes biographies of 330 poets alongside samples of their work.
-Further, the Majma’ al-khavass is split into eight sections and includes details on contemporary rulers, Turkish Statesmen, and Persian Poets.
+Furthermore, the Majma’ al-khavass is split into eight sections and includes details on contemporary rulers, Turkish Statesmen, and Persian Poets.

 In addition to this piece, he wrote the famous Qanun as-Suwar (Canons of Painting) between 1576 and 1602.
 This work is a treatise on painting techniques published in Persian verse, and he reportedly "painted thousands of marvelous portraits."
 Sadiqi Beg’s writings are an important tool for interpreting historical Persian miniature paintings as he details styles and provides instruction for making art.
 His Persian writing style was inspired by classic Persian artists, including Khaqani, Ẓahīr, Kamal od-Din Esmail, and Saadi Shirazi.
 Uniquely, historians note that he avoided politics by abstaining from using religious denominations to refer to different techniques in his art, and he used classical styles while critiquing contemporary practices.